 What You Need

 You will need a jar, about 1 quart to 1 gallon in size, along with a few other pieces of equipment:

 - A large rubber band

-- Within one to two weeks, your seeds should have sprouted.
 Swirl the sprouts in a bowl of cold water to separate the hulls.
-Drain the sprouts, after rinsing, and store in your fridge until you are ready to eat them.
+Drain the sprouts, after rinsing, dry them and store in your fridge until you are ready to eat them.

 Read: How to sprout wheatgrass.